-The conception of this piece at the end of 2008 marked the beginning of an ongoing series of multidisciplinary performances dealing with the fundamental substance of water.
+The conception of this piece in 2008 marked the beginning of an ongoing series of multidisciplinary performances dealing with the fundamental substance of water.
 Inspired by the rainfall and inflow crisis in Australia, Water #1 – Descent is from the freshwater section.
 A scratch version was performed in Germany as part of ZOOM Festival in 2009.
-The fully realised performance was done at Artspace as the opening event of Water Series on 1 November, 2011.
-The performance left a trace installation which remained for the three weeks of the exhibition.
+The fully realised performance was done at Artspace as the opening event of Water Series in November, 2011.
+The live work left a trace installation which remained for the three weeks of the exhibition.

-Dealing with cycles and consumption, the performance was due to run for 24 hours, but finished earlier than expected.
+Dealing with cycles and consumption, the performance was due to run for 24 hours, but finished earlier than expected due to hypothermia.
 The artist’s 54 kilo body weight was echoed by 54 litres of water in the bladder.
 (In most parts of the world, people consume less than 60 litres of water daily for all their needs; in Australia, we consume that much in one shower alone.)

 Water #1 – Descent is an extended study of stillness and thirst; an image of torture, beauty and wastage.

 An edited trace video from Water #1 – Descent will be shown at Australian Experimental Arts Foundation as part of the exhibition ‘Same River Twice’, about the Murray River, from December 2014-February 2015.